robby-latourette/Portfolio/Keyboard Projects/README.md

 ## Keebio Viterbi
 The Viterbi is a 70% Split Ortholinear keyboard, this one is equipped with lubricated Gateron black keyswitches and MDA Big Bang keycaps.
+I didn't get a case for it, instead opting for PCB plates instead, because I felt like I didn't need it to look fancy since it rarely leaves my room at home.
+I also wanted to save some money and cases are expensive to custom make.
 This has been my main keyboard for the past 3-4 years.
 It's a joy to type on and is what ignited my passion for split keyboards.